AKA TIPS + TRICKS FOR CONSCIOUS SPENDING

 5. Think About Who You Are Supporting

-If you want to take it one more step and be not only conscious of yourself but also of others, then take into account who you are buying for.
+If you want to take it one step further and be not only conscious of yourself but also of others, then take into account who you are buying for.

-- If you can, buy from small shops instead of Amazon.
+- If you can, buy from small shops instead of big corporation.
+Like buying on Etsy instead of Amazon.

 - Buy from entrepreneurs in your circle, instead of the big names—unless the big name is someone in your network and you actually have a connection to them, because that makes it more personal.